 Fusion Flavors are the Best!

 I updated my mom’s recipe in two fresh and delicious ways:

 - Instead of wetting the pasta with gravy, I used my homemade enchilada sauce.
 It gives it a nice little kick of spice!

 - And to continue with that flair, I also added fajita veggies.

 I think my mother would have approved.

-On to Claire’s Special Spaghetti Egg Extravaganza recipe
+How to make the Spaghetti Egg recipe

 Here’s where you can find Barilla pasta in Big Y. The pasta aisle is clearly marked so you can find the pasta near the front of the aisle.

 “Clean up on aisle 3!
 Clean out all the other pasta and make more room for Barilla!
 STAT.”